f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-without-SMG/xc-console-demo-guide.rst

 .. figure:: assets/Capture_n06.JPG

 8. Create a 1-node AKS cluster and deploy `details </shared/booksinfo/mcn-bookinfo/details.yaml>`_ microservice to it
       i.
-From Azure console search for “Kubernetes services” ii.
+From Azure cloud console search for “Kubernetes services” ii.
 Click on Create button and select "Create Kubernetes cluster" iii.
-Select your subscription and set the above created resource group iv.
-Fill in the remaining cluster details and primary node pool fields as needed
+Select your subscription and above created resource group iv.
+Set Cluster preset configuration as "Dev/Test", enter cluster name and fill in the remaining cluster details as per the requirement, make sure to use same "Region" as that of the created resource groups, click on next button
       v.
-Navigate to “Networking” tab and click on "Bring your own virtual network" vi.
-Select the Virtual network created in Step 2 vii.
-Click “Review + create” and create the cluster
+Configure node pool, select scale method as manual and enter 1 as a node count vi.
+Navigate to “Networking” tab and click on "Bring your own virtual network", Select the Virtual network created in Step 6 and set workload subnet as Cluster subnet vii.Optionally, disable monitoring section and Click “Review + create” and then create button to bring up the AKS cluster

 .. figure:: assets/Capture_n14.JPG